Prior Learning Assessment / Credit by Advanced Standing

 The University of Oklahoma encourages capable students to seek advanced standing credit for knowledge they may have acquired in a variety of ways.
 Students enrolled (or pre-enrolled) at the University and former students eligible to re-enroll may take advanced standing examinations for undergraduate credit, provided that they have not been enrolled in an equivalent course at the college level and received a grade other than W.

 A student enrolled in and attending a course may earn credit in that course by advanced standing examination up to the end of the second week of class in a regular semester or the first week of a summer session.
 If a student earns credit in the course by examination, the student may drop the course enrollment with no fee assessment, provided the course is dropped within the specified free drop period for the term.
 Refunds will not be made for courses dropped after the defined free drop period.

 The amount of advanced standing credit that may be applied toward a degree is subject to the graduation requirements of the University and the degree-recommending college in which a student will earn a degree.
 The dean of the degree-recommending college will determine how this credit applies toward a degree.

 Should a student fail an advanced standing examination, no grade will be recorded.
 In addition, a student may not receive credit for a repeat of an exam previously failed.
-Students should consult the Office of Admissions or the Office of Independent Study to discuss other test options.
+Students should consult the Office of Admissions or the Center for Independent and Distance Learning to discuss other test options.

 The regulations governing advanced standing credit that are mentioned above apply to all of the advanced standing options available at the University of Oklahoma.